lennymd/news21-pressReleasesDOJ/dataDiary.md

 The above two files are meant for emergencies (if no internet or we want to scrape more or they take down the press release).

 * `scrape_pressRelease/pressReleases_txt/` contains all the body text for each press release.
 Sometimes a None was appended to the end of the file when there was an extra return or paragraph tag in the html.
 Still haven't figured out how to delete them, but I don't think I have to worry too much about that for now.

+## June 06, 2018

+After I had scraped the text from the press releases, I uploaded them to [overviewdocs](https://www.overviewdocs.com/) and today am beginning work on tagging and sifting through them.
+My goal is to get all the press releases related to hate and bias-motivated crimes so that I can then extract the people involved in them (victims, perpetrators, and prosecutors).

+The first thing I tried was the Entities view which went through all 12694 press releases and identified entities, how often they appeared (counts) and in how many docs they appeared (docs).
+I used the default settings which searched for Companies, Cities, Countries, Political Boundaries, Numbers and then removed English: Google Book words, and Numbers.
+This wasn't that helpful becaused I have to go through the entity list and exclude all the other things I don't care about to try and get the entities that look like names.

+Next thing I tried was to search for "hate crimes" (without quotes) throughout the press releases.
+I got 125 press releases that had that phrase in them.
+Now I'm going through each one and checking if it fits into one of the following categories: indictment, guilty plea, sentencing, conviction, or charge to try and get a breakdown of what each release is talking about.

+To identify the guilty pleas I used the search terms "pleaded guilty","guilty" on the set of press releases in the "hate crime" group I had previously found.
+38 of the 125 press releases are about guilty pleas.

+To identify releases related to sentencing, I used the search term "sentenced" on the group of 125 press releases related to hate crimes.
+32 of the 125 press releases are about sentencings.

+To identify releases related to indictments, I used the search terms "indicted" and "indictment" on the group of 125 releases.